Roll Your Own Component Generators

 `;

-Extend that example as much as you,maybe you want snapshots for every component, maybe every new component you make has a useEffect
+Extend that example as much as you like.
+Maybe you want snapshots for every component, maybe every new component you make has a useEffect or wants some useState setting up, just add it to your template.
+Go nuts.

-Next the actual function that writes this template to disk - here we take the component name, and a default directory (I often have to split components into libraries, so just make that bit a parameter by default).
+Next the actual function that writes this template to disk.
+Here we take the component name, and a default directory (I often have to split components into libraries, so just make that bit a parameter by default).

-to create a directory, and then join the path with a file name of our choice and the contents of our file.
+We use nodes mkdir to create a directory, and then join the path with a file name of our choice and the contents of our file.

 const createComponent = async (name, directory = 'src/components') => {